• Skip to primary navigation

 • Bake in the preheated oven for about 11 - 12 minutes.
 They will not brown.
 Cool cookies on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

-• Frost using gluten free buttercream frosting
+• Frost using gluten free frosting (recipe linked in notes).

 Video